 As you may have seen from my Instagram stories or pictures I post, I'm usually traveling with my best friend Yuting.
 Freshman year of college, we connected and made a spur of the moment decision to backpack Tanzania together.
 We barely knew each other, but it turned out to be one of the best trips I've taken.

-Since then, we've been to China, the Philippines, and Mexico together, and always seem to have our next destination lined up.
+Since then, we've been to China, the Philippines, Mexico and Morocco together, and always seem to have our next destination lined up.

 I prefer the aisle seat

 The window vs. aisle seat debate is real.

 I usually prefer the aisle seat though, simply because there are so many more perks.
 I can stretch my legs out further, get up and walk around, and use the restroom without disturbing anyone.

 I feel like whenever I get the window seat it's usually dark outside and I don't get the to enjoy the view.